Frequently Asked Questions on seL4

 What does seL4’s formal verification mean?

-There is a further proof that the binary code which executes on the hardware is a correct translation of the C code.
+On the ARM platform, there is a further proof that the binary code which executes on the hardware is a correct translation of the C code.
 This means that the compiler does not have to be trusted, and extends the functional correctness property to the binary.

-Furthermore, there are proofs that seL4’s specification, if used properly, will enforce integrity and confidentiality, core security properties.
+Furthermore, also on ARM, there are proofs that seL4’s specification, if used properly, will enforce integrity and confidentiality, core security properties.
 Combined with the proofs mentioned above, these properties are guaranteed to be enforced not only by a model of the kernel (the specification) but the actual binary that executes on the hardware.
 Therefore, seL4 is the world’s first (and still only) OS that is proved secure in a very strong sense.

-Finally, seL4 is the first (and still only) protected-mode OS kernel with a sound and complete timeliness analysis.
+Finally, seL4/ARM is the first (and still only) protected-mode OS kernel with a sound and complete timeliness analysis.
 Among others this means that it has provable upper bounds on interrupt latencies (as well as latencies of any other kernel operations).
 It is therefore the only kernel with memory protection that can give you hard real-time guarantees.

 Does seL4 have zero bugs?

 The functional correctness proof states that, if the proof assumptions are met, the seL4 kernel implementation has no deviations from its specification.
 The security proofs state that if the kernel is configured according to the proof assumptions and further hardware assumptions are met, this specification (and with it the seL4 kernel implementation) enforces a number of strong security properties: integrity, confidentiality, and availability.